suzutan/proxmox-sdn-dns-adguardhome/README.md

 ## Requirements

-- Proxmox VE 8.x or later
+- Proxmox VE 9.x or later ( tested on PVE 9.0.11)
 - AdGuard Home with API access enabled
 - Network configured with Proxmox SDN